 West Berlin and West Germany

-West Berlin was located deep inside East Germany.
-It was the only part of West Germany that was not in direct contact with the rest of the country.
-Despite being physically surrounded by East Germany, West Berlin was politically aligned with the Federal Republic of Germany (West Germany).
+West Berlin was situated right in the center of East Germany.
+West germany’s exclave it was the only region of West Germany that was not bordered by the rest of the country.
+While geographically entirely encircled by East Germany, West Berlin maintained a political position close with the FRG or West Germany.

 Reunification of Germany